-Graduate and Professional Center
+Student Services Center (formerly Graduate and Professional Center)

-The Graduate and Professional Center comprises Graduate Admissions, Graduate Student Financial Services, and the Graduate Registrar.
+The Student Services Center comprises Graduate Student Financial Services and the Graduate Registrar.
 Housed in one convenient center, these offices work as an integrated team to provide students with the tools they need to enter and proceed through their graduate program.
-The Graduate and Professional Center is located on east campus in modular building 29, close to the baseball field.
-Please visit their website, email gpc@apu.edu or call (626) 815-4570 for assistance.
+The Student Services Center is located on east campus in modular building 29, close to the baseball field.
+Please visit their website, email ssc@apu.edu or call (626) 815-2020 for assistance.

-Information and Media Technology (IMT)
+Information Technology (IT)

-Information and Media Technology (IMT) is responsible for providing strategy, training, service, and information to APU faculty, staff, and students in the area of technology.
+Information Technology (IT) is responsible for providing strategy, training, service, and information to APU faculty, staff, and students in the area of technology.
 The support desk provides assistance with online accounts and wireless connection.
-Please visit apu.edu/imt/ or call (626) 815-5050 for more information on IMT services.
-IMT support resources can be found here.
+Please visit apu-edu/it/ or call (626) 815-5050 for more information on IT services.
+IT support resources can be found here.